awsdocs/amazon-inspector-user-guide/doc_source/inspector_walkthrough.md

    1. Install an Amazon Inspector agent on your tagged EC2 instance\.
 To install an agent on all EC2 instances included in an assessment target, select the **Install Agents** check box\.
 **Note**
 You can also install the Amazon Inspector agent using the [AWS Systems Manager Run Command](inspector_installing-uninstalling-agents.md#install-run-command)\.
 To install the agent on all instances in the assessment target, you can specify the same tags that you used when creating the assessment target\.
 Or you can install the Amazon Inspector agent on your EC2 instance manually\.
-For more information, see [Installing Amazon Inspector Agents](inspector_installing-uninstalling-agents.md)\.
+For more information, see [Installing Amazon Inspector agents](inspector_installing-uninstalling-agents.md)\.

    1. Choose **Save**\.

 **Note**
 At this point, Amazon Inspector creates a service\-linked role called `AWSServiceRoleForAmazonInspector`\.
 The role grants Amazon Inspector the necessary access to your resources\.
-For more information, see [Creating a Service\-Linked Role for Amazon Inspector](inspector_slr.md#create-slr)\.
+For more information, see [Creating a service\-linked role for Amazon Inspector](inspector_slr.md#create-slr)\.

-## Step 4: Create and Run Your Assessment Template<a name="createassessmenttemplate"></a>
+## Step 4: Create and run your assessment template<a name="createassessmenttemplate"></a>

 **To create and run your template**